sjentsch/lsjDocs/Ch04/Ch04_Descriptives_3.rst

 More to the point, jamovi has a check box for kurtosis just below the check box for skewness, and this gives a value for kurtosis of **0.101** with a standard error of **0.364**.
-This means that the AFL winning margins data are just pointy enough.
+This means that the AFL winning margins data has only a small kurtosis, which is ok.

 ------